danog/MadelineProto/README.md

     * <a href="https://docs.madelineproto.xyz/API_docs/methods/phone_confirmCall.html" name="phone_confirmCall">You cannot use this method directly, see https://docs.madelineproto.xyz#calls for more info on handling calls: phone.confirmCall</a>
     * <a href="https://docs.madelineproto.xyz/API_docs/methods/phone_discardCall.html" name="phone_discardCall">You cannot use this method directly, see https://docs.madelineproto.xyz#calls for more info on handling calls: phone.discardCall</a>
     * <a href="https://docs.madelineproto.xyz/API_docs/methods/phone_requestCall.html" name="phone_requestCall">You cannot use this method directly, see https://docs.madelineproto.xyz#calls for more info on handling calls: phone.requestCall</a>
-    * <a href="https://docs.madelineproto.xyz/API_docs/methods/auth_exportAuthorization.html" name="auth_exportAuthorization">You cannot use this method directly, use $MadelineProto->export_authorization() instead, see https://docs.madelineproto.xyz/docs/LOGIN.html: auth.exportAuthorization</a>
+    * <a href="https://docs.madelineproto.xyz/API_docs/methods/auth_exportAuthorization.html" name="auth_exportAuthorization">You cannot use this method directly, use $MadelineProto->exportAuthorization() instead, see https://docs.madelineproto.xyz/docs/LOGIN.html: auth.exportAuthorization</a>
-    * <a href="https://docs.madelineproto.xyz/API_docs/methods/auth_importAuthorization.html" name="auth_importAuthorization">You cannot use this method directly, use $MadelineProto->import_authorization($authorization) instead, see https://docs.madelineproto.xyz/docs/LOGIN.html: auth.importAuthorization</a>
+    * <a href="https://docs.madelineproto.xyz/API_docs/methods/auth_importAuthorization.html" name="auth_importAuthorization">You cannot use this method directly, use $MadelineProto->importAuthorization($authorization) instead, see https://docs.madelineproto.xyz/docs/LOGIN.html: auth.importAuthorization</a>
     * <a href="https://docs.madelineproto.xyz/API_docs/methods/auth_importBotAuthorization.html" name="auth_importBotAuthorization">You cannot use this method directly, use the bot_login method instead (see https://docs.madelineproto.xyz for more info): auth.importBotAuthorization</a>
     * <a href="https://docs.madelineproto.xyz/API_docs/methods/auth_checkPassword.html" name="auth_checkPassword">You cannot use this method directly, use the complete_2fa_login method instead (see https://docs.madelineproto.xyz for more info): auth.checkPassword</a>
     * <a href="https://docs.madelineproto.xyz/API_docs/methods/auth_signIn.html" name="auth_signIn">You cannot use this method directly, use the complete_phone_login method instead (see https://docs.madelineproto.xyz for more info): auth.signIn</a>